 We utilize net interest income simulations to analyze short-term income sensitivities to changes in interest rates.
 Table 20 presents, for the twelve months subsequent to December 31, 2017 and 2016, an estimate of the change in net interest income that would result from a gradual and immediate change in interest rates, moving in a parallel fashion over the entire yield curve, relative to the measured base case scenario.
 The base case scenario assumes the statement of condition and interest rates are generally unchanged.
 Based on our net interest income simulation as of December 31, 2017, net interest income is expected to increase as interest rates rise.
 This is due in part to our strategy to maintain a relatively short investment portfolio duration.
 In addition, rising interest rates would drive higher rates on loans and investment securities, as well as induce a slower pace of premium amortization on certain securities within our investment portfolio.
 However, lower interest rates would likely cause a decline in net interest income as lower rates would lead to lower yields on loans and investment securities, as well as drive higher premium amortization on existing investment securities.
 Since deposit costs are already at low levels, we believe that lower interest rates are unlikely to significantly impact our funding costs.
-Based on our net interest income simulation as of December 31, 2017, net interest income sensitivity to changes in interest rates for the twelve months subsequent to December 31, 2017 was less sensitive in comparison to the sensitivity profile for the twelve months subsequent to December 31, 2016.
+Based on our net interest income simulation as of December 31, 2017, net interest income sensitivity to changes in interest rates for the twelve months subsequent to December 31, 2016.